pilotmoon/popclipweb/site/guide/index.md

 ### About the developer

 PopClip is not made by a large company or even a small team; it's made by one person.
-[Pilotmoon Software](https://pilotmoon.com/about/) is a name I use for my business but it's just me, a solo developer, Nick Moore.
+Nick Moore.
 I'm also the one writing this user guide.
-I had the idea for PopClip in 2011 and I've been working on it ever since.
 I'm from the UK and my native language is English.
-For contact details, see [Support and Feedback](/support).
+To get in touch, see [Support and Feedback](/support).

+#### About "Pilotmoon Software"

+Pilotmoon Software (website: [pilotmoon.com](https://pilotmoon.com/)) is not actually a company but just business name that I chose when starting out.
+I have put out a few other apps over the years, but these days I focus on PopClip.
+PopClip's home page used to be over at pilotmoon.com/popclip, so you'll see that domain name in various places.
+Hopefully, everything redirects to the right place here on the new site, but if you find a broken link, please let me know.

 ### Languages